atenidkoye/Team28/README.md

 List any tables that you have created in the project work

-- Table 1 (NJOKU NELSON): Products | Tables were created in the database
+- Table 1 (NJOKU NELSON): products, Users | https://github.com/atenidkoye/Team28/blob/main/flowershop.sql | http://shell.hamk.fi/pma/index.php?route=/sql&pos=0&db=wp_nelson22000&table=users
 - Table 2 (Created By): Table Name | Link to the related code file (github) | Link to the table (shell.hamk.fi).
 - Table 3 (Created By): Table Name | Link to the related code file (github) | Link to the table (shell.hamk.fi).